Ta1sty/Bachelorarbeit/docs/index.md

 The m
 The best example for usage of traversal shaderes is a forest of trees with leafs:
-- Forest AS: Spans over the entire scene and contains trees as instances with different transforms.
-In this example this could be called the Top-Level-AS (TLAS)
-- Tree AS: Contains the geometry for the branches and trunk.
-It also references the leaves as instanced primitves with different transforms
-- Leave AS: Contains the geometry for the leaves

 Whenever we shoot a ray into the scene, we traverse thought this tree of AS.
 If, for example, we intersect an instance of a tree we transform the ray into the tree coordinate system and let traversal continue though its AS before we resume with the rest of the forest.
 That way we find out closest intersection as fast as possible.